hernantz/blog/content/if-considered-harmful.md

 Title: If considered harmful
 Date: 2013-10-24
 Category: Programming
 Tags: python, ideas
 Status: draft
 Summary: Some practices and ideas for flow-control in Python.

 ![Tree branches](/images/tree-branches.jpg "Tree branches")

-In Python we strongly emphasize that code must be elegant and easy to interpret, but with PEP8 alone is not enough, many times our logic can be nested in a cataract of `if`/`else` combinations, which is difficult to maintain and reduces expresability of your program.
+In Python we strongly emphasize that code must be elegant and easy to interpret, but with PEP8 alone is not enough, many times our logic can be nested in a cataract of `if`/`else` combinations, which is difficult to maintain and reduces expressivity of your program.

 In this post we *incrementally* explore strategies that structure our code to avoid that unnecessary complexity in readability in an attempt to write